Galois theory for general systems of polynomial equations: Lattice polytopes of small mixed volume

 \begin{theor}[(Minkowski, \cite{Mink})] A tuple is linearly dependent if and only if its mixed volume equals 0. \end{theor} {\sc Proof of Theorem \ref{thmv}.} Tuples $(B_1,B_1,B_3,\ldots,B_N)$ and $(B_2,B_2,B_3,\ldots,B_N)$ are said to be AF-descendants of $(B_1,B_2,B_3,\ldots,B_N)$, if both of them are linearly independent.
 If the tuple $B'$ is the AF-descendant of $B$, then, by the Aleksandrov--Fenchel inequality and Theorem \ref{thmink}, we have

-Every linearly independent tuple $B$ that entirely consists of sets contained in the irreducible tuple $A$, can be obtained from $A$ by taking a sequence of AF-descendants $A',A'',\ldots,A^{(k)}=B$.
-Applying the inequality $(*)$ to this sequence, we conclude: if all sets of the tuple $B$ are contained in the irreducible tuple $A$, then Note that $(**)$ trivially holds also for linearly dependent tuples $B$ by Theorem \ref{thmink}.
+Every linearly independent tuple $B$ that entirely consists of sets contained in the irreducible tuple $A$, can be obtained from $A$ by taking a sequence of AF-descendants $A',A'',\ldots,A^{(k)}=B$.\footnote[4]{July 2020: Apparently, I cannot prove this statement (the existence of a sequence of AF-descendants) at the request of the readers, so I include an addendum at the end of the text to circumvent this step of the proof.
+This patch does not change the statement of Theorem 1.11, other steps of its proof and other parts of the paper.} Applying the inequality $(*)$ to this sequence, we conclude: if all sets of the tuple $B$ are contained in the irreducible tuple $A$, then Note that $(**)$ trivially holds also for linearly dependent tuples $B$ by Theorem \ref{thmink}.

 We can now estimate the lattice volume of the Minkowski sum $A_1+\dotsb+A_N$ as follows: write it as $\MV(A_1+\dotsb+A_N,\ldots,A_1+\dotsb+A_N)$, open the brackets and estimate every term by the inequality $(**)$.
 As a result, for every irreducible tuple $(A_1,\ldots,A_N)$ of mixed volume $V$, the volume of the Minkowski sum $A_1+\dotsb+A_N$ is at most $N^N V^{2^N}$, so by Theorem \ref{thmain0} there are finitely many possibilities for $A_1+\dotsb+A_N$ and hence for $(A_1,\ldots,A_N)$. $\quad\square$ \begin{rem} It would be interesting to obtain a sharper estimate on the volume of $A_1+\ldots+A_N$ in terms of the mixed volume of an irreducible tuple $(A_1,\ldots,A_N)$. \end{rem} The classification of irreducible tuples is known only up to mixed volume 4 in dimension 2 (see \cite{abelruff}), and up to mixed volume 1 in arbitrary dimension: \begin{sledst}[(Minkowski)] The unique irreducible tuple of mixed volume 0 is a point in $\Z^1$. \end{sledst} \begin{theor}[\cite{EG1}] The unique (up to automorphisms of the lattice and shifts of polytopes) maximal (by inclusion) irreducible tuple of lattice polytopes of mixed volume 1 in $\Z^N$ is the tuple of $N$ copies of the standard simplex. \end{theor}